 As it turned out, victory in the full and final sense that Washington came to define the term was actually five years away.
 In one sense the War of Independence might best be described as a marathon, and Washington's distinguishing virtue thus becomes his sheer stamina.
 But in another sense the marathon metaphor misses the peaks and valleys that made his experience as commander-in-chief less like a long-distance race and more like a roller-coaster ride.

-- God strengthens by food.
+- God strengthens you with food.
 "And taking food, he was strengthened" (Acts 9:19).
 Am I eating and eating right?

-- God strengthens us by grace.
+- God strengthens you by his grace.
 "You then, my child, be strengthened by the grace that is in Christ Jesus" (1 Timothy 2:1).
 Am I practicing "image management" or am I resting in the fact that I am eternally loved by God?

 Interestingly, one of those with Washington and his troops enduring the captivating cold at Valley Forge was Thomas Paine, author of Common Sense.
 He writes:

 These are the times that try men's souls: The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country: but he that stands it NOW deserves the love and thanks of man and woman.
 Tyranny, like Hell, is not easily conquered.
 Yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.

 If I may borrow from Paine, "Walking the long road of life, like Hell, is not easily conquered."

 If yesterday was tough, today may be a bit easier -- and maybe not!
 The very good news is that God is the same yesterday, today, and forever.
 He walks with you supplying the strength you need to conqueror the difficulties you face.